DPDP Act - What changes for Indian Businesses?

 • Businesses need to overhaul data management strategies to align with new regulations.

-Personal data is the new currency in the digital age and keeping it safe is more important than ever.
-The Digital Personal Data Protection Act (DPDP Act) is a game-changer in India, making big waves in how we think about our digital privacy and the power we have over our own data.
-Let's break down what this means for you and your business, in plain language.
+The Digital Personal Data Protection Act (DPDP Act) is a game-changer in India, making big waves in how we think about our digital privacy.

 Taking Consent